JeSappelleRoot/PyTube/README.md

 You can specify `--format` argument, all audio files will have the same format
 The URL specified with `--url` argument can have an index number at the end, youtube_dl doesn't care (e.g `https://www.youtube.com/watch?v=znqOAm-DxLk&list=PLxXXw_Jlg3EOqB-gyY3pXleCaB0-iYUKj&index=4`)

-If a video is unavailable in the playlist (geo-restriction,removed video), PyTube will aborted the download of the link but not the entire playlist
+If a video is unavailable in the playlist (geo-restriction,removed video), PyTube will aborted the download of the video but not the entire playlist

+Note that PyTube don't allow `--name` argument in playlist mode.
+The video name will be use as audio file name, and use index of video in the playlist as a prefix (`01_video-name`, `02_video-name`, `03_video-name`)

 > PyTube doesn't use the youtube_dl to download entire playlist
 > Requests and BeautifulSoup are used, to parse HTML response of the given playlist URL